Renaissance Center

-The Renaissance Center, commonly known as the RenCen, is a complex of seven connected skyscrapers in downtown Detroit, Michigan, United States.
-Located on the Detroit International Riverfront, the RenCen is owned and used by General Motors as its world headquarters.
-The complex includes a 73-story Marriott hotel at its center, (Note: Despite the name, the hotel is not affiliated with the Renaissance Hotels chain, also owned by Marriott.) surrounded by four 39-story office towers, connected by a large square podium containing public spaces, a conference center, retail stores, restaurants, and a company showroom.
+The Renaissance Center, commonly known as the RenCen, (Note: Sometimes known as the General Motors Renaissance Center, and officially branded as the GMRENCEN from 2015 until 2026.) is a landmark mixed-use building complex in downtown Detroit, Michigan, United States.
+Located on the Detroit International Riverfront, the complex consists of seven connected towers, including a 74-story Marriott hotel, (Note: Despite the center's name, the hotel is not affiliated with the Renaissance Hotels chain, also owned by Marriott.) and the tallest building in Michigan at its center.
+Four shorter office skyscrapers surround the hotel, with two shorter, auxiliary office towers to the east.
+The towers are connected by a large square podium containing extensive public spaces, a conference center, and retail stores.

 Developed as an urban renewal project in the 1970s, the Renaissance Center was envisioned as a "city-within-a-city," and was meant to anchor a wider redevelopment of the then-declining city of Detroit.
 The project was developed and funded by a consortium led by the Ford Motor Company, and John Portman served as its principal architect.
-The five original towers were built in the Modern architectural style and completed in 1977, with two matching towers added later in 1981.
+The five tallest towers were built in the Modern architectural style and completed in stages from 1976 to 1977, with the two shorter towers added later in 1981.

-General Motors purchased the Renaissance Center in 1996, and moved its global headquarters to the complex.
-An extensive renovation, completed in 2004, altered its Brutalist interior, improved access to the center from downtown, and added a glass retail atrium and public plaza on the riverfront.
+At the time of its completion, the Renaissance Center was the largest private development in the history of the United States, and the central tower was the world's tallest hotel.
+General Motors purchased the complex in 1996 for use as its global headquarters, formerly, and extensively renovated it in the early 2000s, modernizing its Brutalist interior and adding a glass retail atrium and public plaza on the riverfront.

-A distinctive feature of Detroit's skyline, the RenCen is widely considered a landmark and cultural icon of the city.
-With 5552000 sqft of usable space, it is one of the world's largest commercial complexes, and the central tower has been the tallest building in Michigan since its completion in 1977.
-At its completion, the Renaissance Center was the largest private development in the history of the United States, and the central tower was the world's tallest hotel.
+The RenCen is a distinctive feature of Detroit's skyline, and is widely considered a landmark and cultural icon of the city.
+With 5552000 sqft of floor space, it is one of the largest commercial complexes in the world, though its occupancy has declined significantly since the COVID-19 pandemic.
+General Motors relocated its headquarters away from the Renaissance Center in early 2026, and it is planned to be partially demolished and subsequently redeveloped.

-In recent years, the massive center has struggled with declining occupancy, particularly stemming from increased remote work amid the COVID-19 pandemic.
-General Motors has announced plans to move its headquarters away from the Renaissance Center in 2025, leaving the future of the complex uncertain.
-Redevelopment of the RenCen is under consideration, and could include full or partial demolition.